thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Arrays.desc.md

   - `Array.isArray([])`
 - Now answer the question: how can we tell the difference between an array and an object?

+***

+## When to Use an Array

+Arrays are useful for when data is a list of things.

+> Example: a list of blogPost objects.

+Arrays are useful when data needs to be in a given order.

+> Example: a list of comment objects in order of the date they were created.

+Arrays are useful for when data doesn't need to be named.

+> Example: an array filled with category strings: `['javascript', 'node', 'react', 'coding', 'programming']`.

+***

 ## Array Methods and Properties